aobasuyi/Bikesharing/README.md

 <br /> ![Image](Resources/Visualization/Trips_usertype_gender.png) <br />

-- Male subscribers are more likely to use the ride bikeshare on weekdays.
+- Male subscribers are more likely to use the ride bikeshare on all weekdays.
 - Unknown customers are most likely to use the ride bikeshare on Saturdays.

 ### Deliverable 3